You are here

 - voice and fluency disorders

-Speech Pathologists working with students with CAS are trained in PROMPT and a variety of other evidenced based treatment techniques.
+Speech therapists working with students with Childhood Apraxia of Speech (CAS) are trained in PROMPTS for Restructuring Oral Muscular Phonetic Targets (PROMPT) and a variety of other evidence-based treatments.

 The Foundation School Speech Pathologists work closely with the student’s family and with professionals in the fields of Education, Physical Therapy, Occupational Therapy, and Applied Behavioral Analysis to assess a student’s communication skills and design and implement individualized programs that address all aspects of communication.